hsingtism/liouville-sum/readme.md

 ## Primality test

 This program uses a table generated with sieve of eratosthenes for numbers up to 2<sup>32</sup>.
 For values larger than that, up to 2<sup>64</sup>, it uses a function described in [this paper](https://ceur-ws.org/Vol-1326/020-Forisek.pdf) and made avilable [here](https://people.ksp.sk/~misof/primes/).
-The code is copied to `largePrime/mr.c` with minor modifications.
+The code is copied to `largePrimes.c` with minor modifications.
 This function is way faster than trial division and with some optimizations, it is slightly slower than the array lookup for values about 10 billion.

 ## Compiling